33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Hours

 Into art, sailing, music?
-Victoria hosts several events and festivals that are worth catching.
+Victoria hosts several events and festivals worth catching.

 Symphony Splash